MichaelBell/tinyQV/README.md

 Would be nice to implement WFI

-No need for MRET - only M mode is supported so the trap handler can simply jump to mepc+4
+MRET is required to return from trap and interrupt handlers

 CSRs:
 - CYCLE - a 32 bit cycle counter, counts at clock/8 (once per possible instruction)
-- TIME - returns CYCLE/8, so microseconds if clocked at 64MHz.
+- TIME - returns CYCLE/8, so microseconds if clocked at 64MHz, wrapping at 2^29.
 - INSTRET - is implemented
-- (MSTATUS - probably not bother)
+- MSTATUS - Only MIE and MPIE implemented (TBI)
 - MISA - read only
-- (MTVEC - TBD)
+- MTVEC - not implemented and non-standard behaviour.
+On reset pc is set to 0x0, traps set pc to 0x4, interrupts to 0x8 (TBI)
-- MIE & MIP - TBI, intend custom interrupts only - MSI/MTI/MEI probably not implemented as the spec'd behaviour is a bit odd.
+- MIE & MIP - TBI, intend custom interrupts only to give granularity, might implement MTI if there's room for a timer.
 Custom interrupts:
 ```
     16 - triggered on rising edge of in0 (cleared by clearing bit in MIP)
 	17 - triggered on rising edge of in1 (cleared by clearing bit in MIP)
 	18 - UART byte available  (cleared by reading byte from UART)
-	19 - Maybe a timer if we get that far?
+	19 - UART writeable  (cleared by writing byte to UART)
 ```

-- MEPC & MCAUSE - required for interrupt handling.
+- MEPC & MCAUSE - required for trap and interrupt handling.
 At boot execution starts at address 0 with cause 0.

 ## QSPI memory interface